-Prior to 1967 all Beetles had 5-stud wheels and were fitted with drum brakes all round.
-In 1967, disc front brakes and four stud wheels were introduced on the larger engined 1500 Beetles.
-In 1968, 4 stud wheels were fitted right across the range and although some models were fitted with disc brakes at the front, retaining drums at the rear, others kept drums brakes at all four corners.
-If you have a later model, always check which types of front brakes are fitted before ordering VW Beetle brakes and parts.
-Naturally, we stock a complete range of parts for both disc and drum brake systems, including shoes, calipers, pads, cylinders, hoses and pipes... plus, of course, the drums and discs themselves.
-We also supply a large selection of aftermarket brake parts, included uprated Goodridge hoses, EMPI / Tarox / CSP disc brake conversion kits, and a wide range of discs and drums for stud pattern conversions.
+Prior to 1967 all air-cooled VWs had five-bolt wheels and Beetles were fitted with drum brakes all round.
+In 1967, Beetle front disc brakes and vented four-bolt wheels were introduced on the larger engined 1500 Beetles.
+In 1968, four-bolt wheels were fitted right across the range and, although some models were fitted with disc brakes at the front (Beetle rear disc brake kits were never fitted from the factory), others kept drum brakes at all four corners.
+If you have a later model Beetle, always check which types of front brakes are fitted before ordering VW Beetle brakes and parts.

-As always, if you have queries about your VW Beetle brakes – or if you can’t find the parts you require – just click on the ‘live chat’ button or call our sales team on 01273 444 000 at any time during UK business hours.
+So, if you have questions about your VW Beetle brakes – or if you can’t find the parts you require – just click on the ‘live chat’ button or call our sales team on 01273 444 000 at any time during UK business hours.

 Opinion in the United States was not flattering, however, perhaps because of the characteristic differences between the American and European car markets.
 The Ford company was offered the entire VW works after the war for free.
 Ford's right-hand man Ernest Breech was asked what he thought, and told Henry II, "What we're being offered here, Mr. Ford, isn't worth a damn!"
 With that, the Ford Motor Company lost out on the chance to build the world's most popular car since their own Model T.